rohanp12326/hutouch-ai-vs-ext/README.md

 ## Contribution

 Contributions are welcome!
-If you have any ideas, suggestions, or issues, please feel free to open an issue or [Mail developer](gavhanekshitij8@gmail.com).
+If you have any ideas, suggestions, or issues, please feel free to open an issue or [Mail developer](hutouchniiti@gmail.com).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/vovidapl-php) file for details.

 ## Author
-Kshitij Gavhane\
+NIITI
 Full Stack Developer
 ##### Niiti LLC

 ---

-For more information, visit the [HuTouch AI GitHub repository](https://github.com/kshitij-gavhane/hutouch-ai).
+For more information, visit the [HuTouch AI GitHub repository](https://github.com/rohanp12326/hutouch-ai-vs-ext).